 They create an environment that is predictable and provides security.
 If your kids can depend on and are looking forward to the activities that happen daily and weekly, this will keep you close all summer.

-For example, maybe Friday nights become pizza night.
-If you’re not working from home, your kids might expect a text or call from you at noon to check-in.
-If you’re working from home, maybe you all plan to eat lunch together.
-Maybe you can come up with a fun summertime morning tradition.
+For example, maybe Friday nights become pizza nights.
+If you’re not working from home, your kids might expect a text or call from you at noon to check in.
+If you’re working from home, maybe you plan to eat lunch together.
+Maybe you can come up with a fun summertime morning or evening tradition.
+(It can be as simple as going for a walk as a family.)

 Give your kids unstructured playtime.
 (Sometimes go outside and play with them!)